opencv/opencv/modules/core/doc/basic_structures.rst

 .. c:function:: template<typename T> void Mat::push_back(const T& elem)
 .. c:function:: template<typename T> void Mat::push_back(const Mat_<T>& elem)

-    Adds elements to the bottom of the matrix
+    Adds elements to the bottom of the matrix.

-    :param elem: The added element(s).
+    :param elem: Added element(s).

 The methods add one or more elements to the bottom of the matrix.
-They emulate the corresponding method of STL vector class.
+They emulate the corresponding method of the STL vector class.
 When ``elem`` is ``Mat`` , its type and the number of columns must be the same as in the container matrix.

 .. index:: Mat::pop_back